soniabrami/toddmotto.github.io/_posts/2015-10-27-migrating-your-first-angular-1-component-to-angular-2.md

 });
 {% endhighlight %}

-It's important to note an additional `directives: []` property inside the `.View()` method, this tells the component what Directives to include for us to use.
+It's important to note an additional `directives: []` property inside the `.Component()` method, this tells the component what Directives to include for us to use.
 We have used `ng-for` and `ng-model` which are from the `CORE` and `FORM` Directive modules, so we need to explicitly define them inside the Array as dependencies:

 {% highlight javascript %}
 directives: [